michioxd/foo_opensubsonic/README.md

 - Sync remote library metadata into a local foobar2000 playlist
 - Import and sync remote playlists
 - Load and cache album artwork with fallback support for streamed items
-- Preferences page for server URL, username, password, client name, and insecure TLS toggle
-- Manual actions for sync and cache clearing

 ## Current status